 JNF creates recreation sites, agricultural infrastructure and tourism facilities for Israel’s developing communities.
-Whether it is building new communities; preparing land for farming; developing parks, trails and community forests; or creating green parent-soldier meeting points, JNF is there for people and their environment.
+Whether it is building new communities; preparing land for farming; developing parks, trails and community forests, JNF is there for people and their environment.

 Research and Development